lcilliers/hobbies-modelling4comfort/_projects/ss-great-britain.md

 - **Revolutionized transatlantic travel** with speed and reliability
 - **Now a museum ship** in Bristol's Great Western Dockyard

 This vessel bridged the gap between the age of sail and modern steam-powered ocean liners.
+The restoration work in the museum in Bristol is magnificent, inspiring me to capture it in miniature.

 ## Project Goals

+- Source kit or build from scratch
 - Accurately represent the iron hull construction with proper plating detail
-- Create functional steam machinery elements visible through cutaway sections
 - Reproduce the complex rigging system (combination of steam and sail)
+- Imitate on deck features of the period
 - Weather and detail to show the ship in her prime operational period
-- Build custom display base representing Bristol harbor

 ## Planning Phase